 Accessing your information

-If you would like to see information you think is held about you, please write to or complete the Data Subject Access Form (see 'Downloads') below and send it to: the Freedom of Information Officer, Mole Valley District Council, Pippbrook, Dorking, RH4 1SJ, or email it to FOI@molevalley.gov.uk.
+If you would like to see information you think is held about you, please write to the Freedom of Information Officer, Mole Valley District Council, Pippbrook, Dorking, RH4 1SJ, or email FOI@molevalley.gov.uk.
+Alternatively, you can complete our online form.

 Together with your request, you will need to send two forms of identification to confirm your identity and address.
 Suitable examples include a copy of your driving licence, birth certificate or passport plus a copy of a utility bill (or other) in the same name as the name of the requester to confirm your home address.